 The Importance of Cybersecurity in Healthcare

+Cybersecurity in healthcare is crucial because it protects sensitive patient data, ensures the steady availability of critical medical services, and maintains patients’ trust.
 Healthcare organizations regularly handle vast amounts of personal and medical information, making them prime targets for cybercriminals.
 A breach in healthcare data can lead to identity theft, financial loss, and even jeopardize patient safety if critical systems are disrupted.

 7 Key Cybersecurity Trends in Healthcare

-Let’s take a quick look at the key challenges facing the cyber part of the healthcare industry.
+Letโs take a quick look at the key challenges facing the cyber part of the healthcare industry.

 1. Increasing Cyber Attacks